-This month we looked at the evaluation of Manchester's recent International Festival and invited Alex Poots (MIF's Artistic Director) and Christine Cort (MIF's Managing Director) to join the meeting to aid discussions.
-It was a very positive picture of substantial achievements: we heard about good levels of engagement with a wide cross-section of Manchester's residents and a discounted ticket initiative for residents on lower incomes, which we warmly welcomed and wished to see more of.
-We were also pleased to hear that the international profile of the Festival had grown considerably and that the extent of private sector funding for the Festival had significantly grown and commended Alex, Christine and the wider team on their hard work.
+This month the Committee looked at the evaluation of Manchester's recent International Festival and invited Alex Poots (MIF's Artistic Director) and Christine Cort (MIF's Managing Director) to join the meeting to aid discussions.
+It was a very positive picture of substantial achievements: members heard about good levels of engagement with a wide cross-section of Manchester's residents and a discounted ticket initiative for residents on lower incomes, which members warmly welcomed and wished to see more of.
+The Committee were also pleased to hear that the international profile of the Festival had grown considerably and that the extent of private sector funding for the Festival had significantly grown and commended Alex, Christine and the wider team on their hard work.

 29/07/13 - Annual Carbon Reduction Plan

-This month, we took a report on the Council’s most recent Annual Carbon Reduction Plan for the current financial year which described progress since the last report and actions that the Council intends to take to reduce carbon emissions for the year as well as governance, delivery and performance management structures that will ensure that the Council remains on track in the longer-term.
-We heard about plans for the Council to become one of the Greater Manchester pilot authorities this year that will put forward a number of buildings for the first round of a building retrofit programme to deliver both deep cuts in our carbon emissions and boost the growth of the local low carbon economy to enable the authority to make savings in future years.
-This and other major planned programmes will require a timespan greater than the current one-year planning cycle and so we supported the proposal to move to the production of rolling three year Carbon Reduction Plans, with annual milestones to be updated each year.
-We also listened to representations from representatives of Manchester Friends of the Earth and Manchester Climate Monthly which asked for like for like comparisons between total emissions across the years and regular in-year progress updates as a future reporting mechanism.
+This month, the Committee took a report on the Council’s most recent Annual Carbon Reduction Plan for the current financial year which described progress since the last report and actions that the Council intends to take to reduce carbon emissions for the year as well as governance, delivery and performance management structures that will ensure that the Council remains on track in the longer-term.
+The Committee heard about plans for the Council to become one of the Greater Manchester pilot authorities this year that will put forward a number of buildings for the first round of a building retrofit programme to deliver both deep cuts in our carbon emissions and boost the growth of the local low carbon economy to enable the authority to make savings in future years.
+This and other major planned programmes will require a timespan greater than the current one-year planning cycle and members supported the proposal to move to the production of rolling three year Carbon Reduction Plans, with annual milestones to be updated each year.
+Members also listened to representations from representatives of Manchester Friends of the Earth and Manchester Climate Monthly which asked for like for like comparisons between total emissions across the years and regular in-year progress updates as a future reporting mechanism.
 They also suggested that greater emphasis should be given to integrate the climate change agenda Manchester's ward plans.
-We supported these views and asked have asked officers to explore the most effective way in which this can be achieved and for them to report back to us at a later stage.
+The Committee supported these views and asked have asked officers to explore the most effective way in which this can be achieved and for them to report back to the Committee at a later stage.

 01/07/2013 - Draft Residential Growth Prospectus